PhilipZubel/IndividualProject/timelog.md

 * *3 hours* - decided on the structure of the dissertation
 * *4 hours* - redid the transfer scripts to Google Bucket and wrote section in the dissertaion about it

+## Week 14

 ## 02 Jan 2023
 * *3 hours* - debugged issue with linking steps in the wikihow taskgraphs

-## 02 Jan 2023
 * *1 hour* - meeting with Iain
 * *2 hours* - created annotations for bm25